mnot/I-D/h2-cache-digest/draft.md

 To compute a digest-value for the set `URLs` and `P`:

-1. Let N be the count of `URLs`' members.
+1. Let N be the count of `URLs`' members, rounded up to power of 2.
 2. Let `hash-values` be an empty array of integers.
 3. Append 0 to `hash-values`.
 4. For each `URL` in URLs, follow these steps: